xirtam2669/Shellcode-Prepper/README.md

 # Shellcode-Prepper
-A simple python script to obsucate or encrypt shellcode, in preperation for later use
+A simple python script to obsucate or encrypt shellcode, in preperation for later use.

 ## Capabilities